 Your doctor will ask you some questions and may examine you.
 Based on what they find, they may advise you to have some further investigations.

 A urine infection is a very common cause of pelvic pain and your doctor may ask for a urine sample.
-If they think there is a risk of an infection, they may ask to take a sample (swab).
-A pregnancy test may be advised if you are unsure.
-They may arrange an urgent ultrasound (if miscarriage or ectopic pregnancy is suspected) at your local hospital.
+Swab tests can be used to check for infections, including sexually transmitted infections like Chlamydia and gonorrhoea. t They may arrange an urgent ultrasound scan at your local hospital if an ectopic pregnancy or miscarriage are suspected.
 A routine ultrasound scan can be arranged to diagnose problems such as ovarian cysts.

 Laparoscopy is commonly undertaken by gynaecologists when pain persists and a cause has not been found.
 In this procedure, a small telescope is put through a small cut in your belly button.
 This allows the doctor to see inside your pelvis.
 See the separate leaflet called Laparoscopy and Laparoscopic Surgery for more details.